-Mixing is an incredibly nuanced, multi-dimensional process in which two or more (usually more) audio sources are layered together, adjusted in an endless amount of possible ways, so that the full experience is cohesive, with each element occupying its own space in the stereo field and frequency spectrum.
-Each element relates to each other element, like in a building or sculpture, so everything needs to be in its place, and fulfilling its role, to keep the thing standing.
-Mixing is a creative process, but also very technical.
+Mixing is an incredibly nuanced, multi-dimensional process in which two or more (usually more) audio sources are layered together, adjusted in an endless amount of possible ways, so that the full experience is cohesive and emotionally resonant, with each element occupying an ideal space in the stereo field, frequency spectrum, and volume.

-Mastering is the very last process in the post-production phase before the audio is published or put onto physical formats.
+Mastering is the very last process in the post-production phase before the audio is published or put onto physical formats (besides the final mastering that a vinyl cutting engineer will do).
 Mastering optimizes, refines, and sometimes vastly enhances or improves the audio.
 It not only dials in the most effective overall parameters for the entire recording, but it also focuses in on individual events if anything special is needed.
 Even the best-mixed records in the world are still mastered with great care, and the worst-mixed records are still improved with a great mastering job.

 Mixing and mastering are both about achieving balance, consistency, clarity in different ways.
 But the audible characteristics are just one side of the job.
 The other side is getting your project up to par with the required industry standards for file format, bit rate, sample rate, embedded text, and other under-the-hood specs.